 Underlying Mortgage Overview

-An underlying mortgage is the original loan taken out by a housing cooperative to finance the purchase of the land or building that it occupies.
+An underlying mortgage is an original loan taken out by a housing cooperative to finance the purchase of the land or building that it occupies.
 This term may also be known as a “blanket loan,” “blanket mortgage” or “blanket debt.”
-Although it may also be used to describe both the initial loan in a wraparound mortgage agreement and one of the pieces of debt that comprise a mortgage-backed security, it is most commonly used in relation to the housing-cooperative market.
+Although it may also be used to describe both the initial loan in a wraparound mortgage agreement and one of the pieces of debt that comprise mortgage-backed security, it is most commonly used in relation to the housing-cooperative market.

 A cooperative’s underlying mortgage payments may swallow a substantial amount of its members’ monthly fees.
 Although co-op arrangements vary widely, members often subsidize the cost of their association’s underlying mortgage even when they are responsible for a separate mortgage on their individual unit.
 Once the obligation has been paid off, their membership duties may drop significantly.

 In fact, underlying mortgages represent a principal source of income for struggling housing cooperatives.
 In recent years, a robust secondary market for these products has made it increasingly easy to refinance them.
 Co-ops may also refinance their underlying mortgages to pay for major expansion or upkeep projects and to take advantage of lower interest rates.

 Underlying mortgages can be sourced through one of two principal sources:

 - Primary Lenders (commercial banks)

 - Secondary Lenders (Pension funds, government-run lenders of last resort, investment banks, or other none retail financial firms)

 While co-ops have traditionally turned to primary lenders for support, the secondary market has become increasingly viable thanks to persistently low rates and lax financial regulations.